Haivision/srt-rfc/draft-sharabayko-srt.md

 message.
 Note that a Message Drop Request control packet is not sent if the Too Late Packet Drop mechanism ({{too-late-packet-drop}}) causes the sender to drop a message, as in this case the receiver is expected to drop it anyway.

+A Message Drop Request contains message number and corresponding range of packet sequence numbers which form the whole message.
+If sender does not (already) have a certain packet in its buffer, then it is unable to restore the message number.
+In this case the  Message Number field must be set to zero, and receiver should drop packets in the provided packet sequence numbers range.

 ~~~
  0                   1                   2                   3